Germany To End Free Covid Tests To Boost Jab Take-up - UrduPoint

 Berlin, (APP - UrduPoint / Pakistan Point News - 10th Aug, 2021 ) :Germany will end free coronavirus tests in October, regional leaders and the Federal government agreed on Tuesday, in a push to incentivise more people to get vaccinated.

-Covid-19 tests or proof of vaccination or recovery will be required to access facilities including restaurants, cinemas and gyms, in areas where the infection rate is high.
+Covid-19 tests or proof of vaccination or recovery will be required to access facilities including restaurants, cinemas and gyms, in areas where infection rates rise above a certain threshold.

 From October those who refuse to get jabbed will have to pay to prove they are infection-free, or risk being shut out.